 The French philosopher, Michel Serres, outlines five ways 21st-century humans will radically differ from the way we’ve lived since the beginnings of recorded history.
 How can we create positive revolutions – shifts in the way we produce, consume and live together – that will shape tomorrow’s world?

 We are all awash in a sea of information, surrounded by countless expert ideas.
 If we are to tackle the most pressing challenges in the coming decades, creative leaders will need to sharpen their focus.
 But on what?

-5. Human wellbeing: a twenty-first century citizen will be educated very differently, and will function in fluid working environments.
+- Human wellbeing: a twenty-first-century citizen will be educated very differently, and will function in fluid working environments.
 Security and health issues will be redefined.
 How will we experience our identity and authenticity in this environment?
-We must put human wellbeing at the centre of all our endeavours.
+We must put human wellbeing at the centre of all our endeavors.